ZeroZulu/Kaggle/README.md

-# 🧠 Kaggle Competition Projects by ZeroZulu
+# 🧠 Kaggle Projects by ZeroZulu

 Welcome to my Kaggle portfolio.
 This repository contains my solutions to various Kaggle machine learning and data science challenges.
 Each directory represents a self-contained project, complete with notebooks, scripts, and documentation.